d-deon/piano_intervals_app/README.md

 # piano_intervals_app
-This app is meant to train your ear within the art of interval recognition I innitially planned it as having another page of testinng where you would have a randomiser that would test you on your newly gained knowledge.
+This app is meant to train your ear within the art of interval recognition I initially planned it as having another page of testing where you would have a randomiser that would test you on your newly gained knowledge.
 That is still to come, as I really enjoyed working and succeding to create this app.
 I will take this further after the entry "exam", that is why the piano_test.html css and js exists in the repository.